 The prevalent terpenes found in cannabis are often found in other plants.
 Linalool, for instance, is the primary terpene responsible for lavender’s smell.
 Limonene is at the core of the smell of citrus.
 Pinene is the terpene that makes up a large part of the smell of pine trees.
 When you smell a terpene, no matter what the source, that chemical is entering your lungs and begins to interact with your body.

-Those who study cannabis are only just beginning to understand the complex interplay of compounds present in cannabis.
+Those who study cannabis are only just beginning to understand the complex interplay of compounds present in the plant.
 Terpenes are valuable because they modify the effect of the primary cannabinoids like THC and CBD, as well as being therapeutic on their own.
 The synergistic effect of combined terpenes and cannabinoids is known as the “entourage effect.”